If you are looking for the best shaving bowls on the market, you have come to the right place.

 So if you’re looking to save a few bucks, you could always go with the Schöne Stainless Steel Half Hemisphere shaving bowl.

-- Don’t just take our word for it, check out all the other glowing user reviews here.
+Don’t just take our word for it, check out all the other glowing user reviews here on Amazon.

 #3 Parker Safety Razor Genuine Mango Wood Shaving Bowl

 If you’re looking for a beautiful wood bowl, Parker Safety Razor produces several different models that should be right up your alley, including the Genuine Mango and lighter colored Genuine Honey Mango Shaving Bowls.

 Both products come with a lid to allow you to store your shaving soap and come pre-varnished for long life.

 These aren’t the cheapest wooden shaving bowls on the market, but they sure are the best.